-(c) Signed Offer to Lease
+(c) Signed Offer to Sub-lease

-The Offer to Lease must be signed by the Proponent.
+The Offer to Sub-lease must be signed by the Proponent.
 If an acknowledgement of your acceptance of the terms of the attachments to this RFP is included in your proposal, there is no need to include the attachments.
-The Offer to Lease signed by the Successful Proponent will be countersigned by the City.
+The Offer to Sub-lease signed by the Successful Proponent will be countersigned by the City.

-4.2 Affordable Rental Housing Management Qualifications and Corporate Financial Viability the property ownership/lease arrangement, number of units, building type and systems, and location.
+4.2 Affordable Rental Housing Management Qualifications and Corporate Financial Viability social, affordable, and transitional housing including: the property ownership/lease arrangement, number of units, building type and systems, and location.